joinpursuit/AC_4_Web/bridge/lessons/04_loops.md

 }
 ```

 > Ex 1.
-Write a `while` loop that prints all the even numbers between 2 and 100.
+Write a `while` loop that prints all the even numbers between 2 and 100. <br>
 > Ex 2.
 Write a `while` loop that prints all the odd numbers starting from 99, and going down to 1.

 ### The `for` loop